homermultitext/editors-vm/README.md

 This release of the HMT editors' virtual machine uses a free Linux operating system, [elementary OS](https://elementary.io/).

+## Version

+The `summer2017` branch of this repository contains current development work on the VM to be used at the HMT summer seminar at the Center for Hellenic Studies in the summer of 2017.

 ## Notes for docs